TsukiGva2/sxript/docs/Flow-control-Primitives.md

 ```
 #### Block Nesting

-A more complex use the `for`-primitive would require multiple expressions within the loop body.
+A more complex use of the `for` primitive requires multiple expressions within the loop body.
 Modifying the example above somewhat, we may come up with:

 ```
 for(<i,1,4,1>,{